Setback for Uber as European court advised to treat it as transport firm

 "In effect, Uber does much more than link supply and demand: it created this demand itself," Szpunar wrote.

-The service provided by Uber amounts to the "organization and management of a comprehensive system for on-demand urban transport," the ECJ said.
+The service provided by Uber amounts to the "organisation and management of a comprehensive system for on-demand urban transport," the ECJ said.

 Regulating the software company as a "new economy" information service meant treating Uber as if it was simply an air traffic controller or market maker connecting drivers to passengers.